0xECEAD/JoyAdapter/README.md

 ![pcb](Img/JoyAdapterD08.png)

 Manufacture the PCB with FR4 thickness 1.2mm.
-(Standard 1.6mm will not fit between the pins of J1).
+(Normal 1.6mm will not fit between the pins of J1).

 J1 is a standard DSUB 9pin Male connector.
 Remove the shell with cutters and pliers and some force.
 The remaining inner part can be mounted with the PCB between the pins.